 But, remember that you don’t need to include specific financial figures to gain better money mastery.
 The general principles of money management apply no matter how much you earn.

-As a money mentor, my goal is not to pass judgment.
+As a financial mentor, my goal is not to pass judgment.
 It simply to talk about the options available and see how my friend can improve her finances from this point forward.

 If you have a close relationship with your money mentor ask them to keep you accountable for the changes you need to make.
 A friend recently asked me to check in with her regularly and to ask specific questions like: